 The powerful: Federal Reserve Chairmen

 Ben Bernanke was the Chairman of the Federal Reserve during the Great Financial Crisis of 2008.
-In an interview on CBS’ 60 Minutes in 2009, at the eight minute mark in this video, he says:
+Here is the partial transcript from an interview on CBS’ 60 Minutes in 2009, starting at the eight minute mark in this video:

-In 2013, Ben Bernanke testified to Congress.
+In 2013, Ben Bernanke testified to Congress – meaning, under oath.
 According to Forbes magazine:

 Congressman: “Where does the Fed get the money to buy [assets]?
 Do you create the reserves?”